An Interview with Horizons for Homeless Children

 Horizons was established in 1988 to respond to the unmet needs of the enormous number of children living in Boston homeless shelters.
 As our first major initiative, we began providing Playspaces, trauma-informed educational playrooms, in Boston family shelters in 1990.
 We began our second initiative when we opened our first early education center in Boston in 1994 in response to the need for quality childcare for the children and to enable the parents in the shelters to pursue education and employment.
 We subsequently opened two more centers in Boston.
 We began our Policy and Advocacy work in 2002, seeking to engage and educate on issues affecting homeless children and families.

-WHAT DOES THE PUBLIC NEED TO KNOW ABOUT CRADLES TO CRAYONS AND THE WORK THAT YOU DO?
+WHAT DOES THE PUBLIC NEED TO KNOW ABOUT horizons AND THE WORK THAT YOU DO?

-WHAT IMPACTS HAS YOUR ORGANIZATION MADE IN YOUR COMMUNITY THAT MAKE YOU PROUD TO BE A PART of cradles to crayons?
+WHAT IMPACTS HAS YOUR ORGANIZATION MADE IN YOUR COMMUNITY THAT MAKE YOU PROUD TO BE A PART of horizons for homeless children?

 WHAT AREAS OF GROWTH DO YOU SEE FOR YOUR PROGRAM IN THE YEAR AHEAD?

-What does the public need to know about ReVision Urban Farm and the work that you do?
+What does the public need to know about bridge over troubled waters and the work that you do?

-What impacts has your organization made in your community that make you proud to be apart of ReVision Urban Farm?
+What impacts has your organization made in your community that make you proud to be a part of bridge over troubled waters?